 The ILO estimates that around two million people die from work related causes each year, while a survey in September 2020 showed that 34% of workers in the United States screened positive for depression and 57% were not fully engaged in their work.
 Delivering on health and wellbeing benefits companies by increasing employee retention and trust and supporting productivity.

-How is the World Economic Forum promoting equality in the workplace?
+How is the World Economic Forum promoting equity in the workplace?

 4. Drive diversity, equity and inclusion